 Types of Cremation Services

-Traditional Funeral Service followed by Cremation
+Traditional Funeral Service Followed By Cremation

-A cremation casket (casket that is designed to be cremated) or a rental casket is used.
-The service can be held at a church or funeral home chapel, and the casket can be opened or closed during visitation.
+A cremation casket, specifically designed to be cremated, or a rental casket is used.
+The service can be held at a church, funeral chapel, or another place that has meaning to the loved one or family, and the casket can be open or closed during visitation.

 The final disposition of the remains would typically take place after the service, which might include taking the urn home, burying the urn at a cemetery, placing the urn in a cremation niche or scattering the ashes somewhere meaningful.